RULES OF THE GAINESVILLE MUNICIPAL COURT.

 2.2 Deferred Disposition NOT Requested:

-A Defendant pleading “No Contest” or “Guilty” and is not requesting a Deferred Disposition, may enter the plea in writing and sign a Waiver of Jury Trial.
+A Defendant pleading “No Contest” or “Guilty” and is not requesting a Deferred Disposition, may enter the plea in writing.
 The plea may be submitted to the Court either at the Court Clerk’s window or by mail.
 Payment of fines and court costs are required at the time of the plea, unless other arrangements have been made by the Defendant.

 2.3 Deferred Disposition Requested: